vishalcloudyuga/dcos-docs/1.9/usage/jobs/getting-started.md

 dcos task log --completed <job-id>
 ```

-To get the log for a only a specific job run, use a job run ID from `dcos job history <job-id>`
+To get the log for only a specific job run, use a job run ID from `dcos job history <job-id>`

 ```
 dcos task log --completed <job-run-id>